Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

-# Intelligent Facial Recognition 🪪 for Institutional Exam Attendance
+# Development of a multi-facet facial recognition model for institutional attendance activities during examination scenario

-This repository contains the implementation of my research titled _"Intelligent Facial Recognition for Institutional Exam Attendance"_ at the Department of Mechatronics Engineering (DOME), Federal University of Technology, Minna.
+This repository contains the implementation of my research titled _"Development of a multi-facet facial recognition model for institutional attendance activities during examination scenario"_ at the Department of Mechatronics Engineering (DOME), Federal University of Technology, Minna.

 ---